Relintai/pandemonium_engine_docs/usage/best_practices/node_alternatives.md

 behavior though, the larger the strain each one adds to a project's performance.

-Godot provides more lightweight objects for creating APIs which nodes use.
+Pandemonium provides more lightweight objects for creating APIs which nodes use.
 Be sure to keep these in mind as options when designing how you wish to build your project's features.